RoadieHQ/marketing-site/content/docs/integrations/aws-resources/index.md

 ![AWS Resources config](aws-resources-config.png)

 On the AWS Resources settings page `Administration > Settings > AWS Resources` in Roadie click `Add Item`.
-Here you can select the type of resource you want to be automatically ingested.
+Here you can select the type of resource you want to be ingested.
 The possible options are listed in the table at the bottom of the page.

 After choosing a resource, you need to define the role (created in step 2 above) to be used to ingest these resources, as well as the AWS region to use and the optional External ID configured for the role